pdinklag/MinecraftStats/README.md

 Only since the Java implementation, *MinecraftStats* officially has numbered versions that follow the [Semantic Versioning](https://semver.org/) scheme.

 ## Changelog

+### 3.1.0

+This update adds SkinsRestorer for the plugin and avoids unnecessary Mojang API calls.

+* The plugin can now get skins from [SkinsRestorer](https://skinsrestorer.net/) v14.2.2 or later.
+* If a player is detected to be an offline player (e.g., Floodgate players or if the Mojang API gave an empty response), no further attempts at asking the Mojang API will be made.
+* Minimized the log output of the plugin.

 ### 3.0.2